An optional course in a program, selected from transferable courses toward meeting the total credit requirements of the credential. See Elective.

 A subject of study within a department or school.

-A means of study that utilize web technology to support the learning process.
+A means of study that utilizes web technology to support the learning process.
 Program and course delivery may range from fully on-line to web supplemented.
 Also referred to as Distributed Learning, Home Study, and On-Line Learning.

 Conversational, reading and writing language skills for those who are learning English.